I’ve heard about Dr. Fields’ practice, but I’m not sure I understand how it works. Can you explain it?

 Dr. Fields is a graduate of the University of Michigan, and the Tulane University School of Medicine in New Orleans.
 He completed his internship and residency training at the Washington Hospital Center, in Washington, D.C.
 He is board-certified in the specialty of Internal Medicine by the American Board of Internal Medicine.
 He has earned the rank of Fellow in the American College of Physicians, the association of U.S. internists.

 He is on the staff at MedStar Montgomery Medical Center (formerly Montgomery General Hospital) in Olney, where he has served in numerous leadership positions on the medical staff, including two terms on the hospital's Board of Directors.
-He is currently the Chairman of the Ethics Committee, and in the past has served several terms as Chairman of the Credentials Committee and Chairman of Pharmacy & Therapeutics.
+He served for many years as Chairman of the Ethics Committee, Chairman of the Credentials Committee, and Chairman of the Pharmacy & Therapeutics Committee.

-Dr. Fields has been listed in Best Doctors in America, Washingtonian magazine’s Top Doctors, Washington CHECKBOOK’s Top Doctors, and Castle Connolly's Top Doctors.
+Dr. Fields has been listed in Washingtonian magazine’s Top Doctors issue 25 times since 1993, is regularly listed in Washington CHECKBOOK’s Top Doctors, Castle Connolly's Top Doctors, and Best Doctors in America.

 Does Dr. Fields really make house calls?